-When your child is learning to swim with a qualified swimming instructor, like the ones at Goldfish Swim School who use integrity, compassion and trust to teach such a lifesaving skill, then generally personal floatation devices are not needed.
+When your child is learning to swim with a qualified swimming instructor, like the ones at Goldfish Swim School who use integrity, compassion and trust to teach such a lifesaving skill, then generally personal flotation devices are not needed.

-Plus, at Goldfish Swim School, we feel that learning to swim without some sort of floatation device actually helps kids build their confidence in the water quicker!
+Plus, at Goldfish Swim School, we feel that learning to swim without some sort of flotation device actually helps kids build their confidence in the water quicker!
 (And if your child has special needs we would love to talk to you and figure out what works best.)

 When should my child wear a life jacket while swimming?

 When to put your child in a life jacket while swimming at the beach or a pool is your decision, since you – as the parent– know your child best and you know the situation.
 Varying factors like your child’s skill level with swimming, type of water and the constant supervision you’ll be providing (right there next to her, or watching from a few feet away).